 The process for getting a Massachusetts business certificate is straightforward: Most cities allow you to download an application to be sent through the mail.
 You also can apply in person at the City Clerk’s office, but we recommend checking their office hours before choosing this option.

 DBAs are relatively inexpensive to get (although subject to change).
 Some major cities charge $50 for a DBA, while some smaller towns typically charge $20 for a business certificate.
-Keep an eye out for filing fees, which typically take on an extra $20 to $40 for the total cost of getting your Massachusetts business license.
+Keep an eye out for filing fees, which typically take on an extra $20 to $40 for the total cost of getting licensed.